kickstarter/android-oss/README.md

 4. Import the project.
 Open Android Studio, then click `File > Import Project` and select `build.gradle` in the root of the repository
 5. Start up the app.
 Click `Run > Run 'app'`.
-After the project builds you'll be prompted to build or launch an emulator - use `Nexus 5 API 21 x86`.
+After the project builds you'll be prompted to build or launch an emulator - use `Nexus 5 API 21 x86` for the device.